 We are actively seeking funding partners who are looking for strategic ways to direct their philanthropic dollars.
 Whether you are an individual donor, a conscious company or a progressive private foundation, if you’d like to break convention and create change in unexpected and amazing ways, we’d like to invite you to be part of the next chapter in the Kindle story.

 Sadaf spent her childhood and adolescence playing her hand at international spy training; scaling walls and jumping off buildings barefoot in valiant attempts to fly, rolling out of moving objects to perfect the art of fleeing without breaking bones, being invisible in daylight without an invisibility cloak, ambushing trespassers by sword and pick pocketing suburbanites by sleight of hand, bending spoons, and becoming well-versed in morse code and speaking in tongues.

 Sadaf co-founded Kindle Project in 2008.
 She brings her espionage skills to her art, photography and leadership at Kindle Project.

-Currently, Sadaf is Vice President of the Board of Directors for the Institute for Energy and Environmental Research.
+Currently, Sadaf is Vice President of the Board of Directors for the Institute for Energy and Environmental Research and is a member of the Yes Lab Advisory Committee.
 Sadaf has served as President to the Board of Directors for Skateistan, Environmental Justice Manager for Tewa Women United, and Public Education and Outreach Director at Concerned Citizens for Nuclear Safety.

 A photographer and multimedia artist, Sadaf’s work has included documenting Afghan refugee camps and the survivors of the 1947 partition in both India and Pakistan.
 Sadaf’s work has been shown at Evo Gallery, The Institute of American Indian Arts Museum, The Mannheim Fotofestival in Berlin, and is a part of the permanent collection at Albuquerque Museum of Fine Arts.